 Learn how to dye pasta (aka: how to make rainbow pasta) for eating, sensory pasta play, or how to dye pasta for crafts / kitchen science!
 (It’s so easy!)
-This rainbow pasta is an awesome dish to make for a brightly colored rainbow spaghetti lunch, a fun theme party like Noah’s Ark, or even to dye cooked pasta for sensory play.
+This rainbow pasta recipe is an awesome recipe to make for a brightly colored rainbow spaghetti lunch, a fun theme party like Noah’s Ark, or even to dye cooked pasta for sensory play.
 Add this to your must-make, fun and easy kid recipes!

 When my daughter was five, she asked me to read her Noah’s Ark book to her.

 (Who doesn’t love the Noah’s Ark story, right?)

 After, she said she wanted to make a Noah’s Ark cooking craft and, after some discussion, we decided to try rainbow spaghetti noodles (aka: learning how to dye pasta).

 If you aren’t familiar with the story, in the end God sends a rainbow to Noah and his family to let them know that he will never flood the world like that again.

 So, rainbow spaghetti sounded fun to go with this theme and we made a Noah’s Ark Rainbow Pasta Recipe (and it’s fun pasta sensory play, too, so read on if you’re wondering how do you dye pasta with food coloring or rainbow noodles sensory play.)

 How To Make Rainbow Pasta